 Braeview School participates in the "Crunch and Sip" program, which involves a regular mid morning snack break, when children have a fresh fruit or veg and water break.
 Children will need to bring a piece of fruit or veg in addition to their normal recess snack for Crunch and Sip time.
 Students are also encouraged to have a water bottle only (no cordial or additives) in class and drink regularly during the day.

 Money

-ALL money for book fees, excursions, additional stationery, special events, uniforms etc. is to be paid through the School cash register from 8.30am-9.10am.
-EFTPOS facilities are available.
-Fees can also be paid via Qkr (app)- information available from Front Office.
+ALL money for school fees, excursion, special events, uniforms etc· is to be paid through the QKR· EFTPOS facilities are available·

 Personal Belonging